-The roles, responsibilities and order for the governance of Council is contained within Council's Constitution (last revised June 2020) and Standing Orders (last revised June 2020).
+The roles, responsibilities and order for the governance of Council is contained within Council's Constitution (last revised June 2021) and Standing Orders (last revised October 2021).
 All Councillors and Directors are issued with a copy of the Council's Standing Orders.
-Council have established a Scheme of Delegation (last reviewed June 2020), which details the decision making powers delegated by Full Council to Committees and Senior Officers.
+Council have established a Scheme of Delegation (last reviewed June 2021), which details the decision making powers delegated by Full Council to Committees and Senior Officers.
 Council also has a range of other procedures and protocols in place to ensure roles are adequately defined, for example, Protocol for the operation of the Planning Committee, Protocol for the establishment of Working Groups, etc.

-The Chief Executive is the head of the paid officers of Council.
+The Acting/Temporary Chief Executive is the head of the paid officers of Council.
 She is responsible and accountable to the Council for all aspects of Council functions including Finance and Human Resources.
-In addition, during the Covid 19 lockdown period in 2020/21 arrangements were revised which meant the Chief Executive had delegated decision making power for Council.